Project Team

 Kinza Masood

-Kinza Masood smilingKinza Masood, Director, Mountain West Digital Library (MWDL), University of Utah, engages with member repositories to aggregate and host content through a searchable portal on the MWDL website.
-She also conducts research and collaborates with partner institutions around the Mountain West region to improve and develop digital library infrastructure and workflows
+Kinza Masood, Director, Mountain West Digital Library (MWDL), University of Utah, engages with member repositories to aggregate and host content through a searchable portal on the MWDL website.
+She also conducts research and collaborates with partner institutions around the Mountain West region to improve and develop digital library infrastructure and workflows.

-Caroline muglia
+Caroline Muglia

 Caroline Muglia, Co-Associate Dean for Collections; Head of Resource Sharing at the University of Southern California (USC), oversees the strategy and budget of the Collections Division including Technical Services, Collection Management, and the Interlibrary Loan program.
 She also leads the qualitative and quantitative collection assessment efforts for the Libraries.
-She teaches the Collection Development and Management course through USC’s Marshall School of Business and the Masters of Management in Library and Information Science program.

 Skip to content